More and more people are understanding the connection. The connection between how we build our homes and Earth’s well-being.

 How can you make your home green?
 Energy efficiency is maybe the most important characteristic of a green home.
-Some of them feature rainwater tanks and other additions that reduce the consumption of water from the regular water supply.
+Some of them feature rainwater tanks and other additions that cut consuming water from the regular water supply.
 Installing solar panels provides homes with clean energy and they further reduce operational costs.

-There is no real green design without smart home positioning and high-quality insulation.
-We have already mentioned good air ventilation, natural lighting and a steady, comfortable temperature, all of which contribute to the occupants’ well-being and productivity.
-This is most easily achieved with the help of spatial zoning, orientation, ventilation, shading, glazing, using thermal mass and appropriate insulation.
+There is no real green design without smart home positioning and likewise high-quality insulation.
+We have already mentioned good air ventilation, natural lighting and a steady, comfortable temperature, all of which give to the occupants’ well-being and productivity.
+This is most easily achieved with the help of spatial zoning, orientation, ventilation, shading, glazing, using thermal mass and proper insulation.